X01XX/forth-memory-management/README.md

 Within the limit of the maximum number of array items allocated at the same time, an infinite number of allocations, and deallocations, are possible.

+The examples use linked lists of numbers, strings, and lists-of-lists.

 The examples can be run with the commands:

   gforth example.fs -e bye